nim-lang/Nim/doc/manual.rst

 Procs as expressions can appear both as nested procs and inside top level executable code.
-The `sugar <sugar.html>`_ module contains the `=>` macro which enables a more succinct syntax for anonymous procedures resembling lambdas as they are in languages like JavaScript, C#, etc.

 Lambdas
 -------

-The `lambdas <lambdas.html>`_ module contains `~>` which enables anonymous templates, avoiding some limitations of anonymous procs, in particular, optional typing, and offers performance advantage since it enables inlining, unlike callbacks which are passed as function pointers.
+Anonymous procedures can be defined via syntax sugar in the form of lambda expressions similarly to languages like JavaScript, C#, etc, using library code: see `=>` in `sugar <sugar.html>`_ module to define anonymous procs.
+See also `~>` in `lambdas <lambdas.html>`_ to define anonymous templates which can be more flexible thanks to optional typing:

 .. code-block:: nim